-All in all, the JLab Epic 2 is a pair of decent earbuds, but it falls short in fit and durability, making it vulnerable and easy to lose.
+All in all, the JLab Epic 2 is a pair of decent earbuds, but it falls short in fit and durability, making it pretty sensitive and easy to lose.

 The Epic 2 wireless earbuds by JLab do so many things right that it’s a wonder they’re not more popular.
 That is, at least, if you’re looking at the on-paper specifications.
 On-paper, these earbuds look and sound phenomenal, but if we could get the lay of the land just by looking at the specs we wouldn’t need reviews.

 And it’s not as if these headphones are bad by any means, but they’re not everything they promise to be.
 So if you’re considering buying the Epic 2 earbuds, here’s what you need to know:

 Table of ContentsShow